rafaelmt35/TravelTomskApp/README.md

 # Travel App Go-Travel

-Anndroid application for finding recommended places in Tomsk, Russia.
+Android application for finding recommended places in Tomsk, Russia.

 ## Features:
 1. User can see the places in Tomsk based on type place (Park, Museum, Mall, e.t.c )